 - Decide which part of the wall you are going to cover with the beadboard.

-- Familiarize yourself with the separate parts that make up beadboard wainscoting: Panels or vertical boards, baseboards and top cap moulding which provides an elegant finish to the top of the panel.
+- Familiarize yourself with the separate parts that make up beadboard wainscoting.
+The parts are panels or vertical boards, baseboards and top cap moulding.
+It provides an elegant finish to the top of the panel.

 Remove Baseboard and Outlet Covers:

-- If you are reusing the baseboard, carefully pry it from the wall.
+- If you plan to reuse the baseboard, carefully pry it from the wall.
 You may prefer to use new baseboards with a groove to hold the lower ends of the wainscoting boards.
-Install outlet box extension rings that allow you to bring the outlet to the wainscoting surface.

 - Extend a line around the room with a level.

-- Butt the grooved end of a board into a corner and nail it in place.
+- Butt the grooved end of a beadboard panel or board into a corner and nail it in place.

-- Run a wavy line of construction adhesive along the back of several boards.
+- Run a wavy line of construction adhesive along the back of a panel or several boards.

-- Spread the wood glue with a notched trowel as you slip the boards into place.
+- Spread the wood glue with a notched trowel as you slip the panel or boards into place.

-- Slide the tongues in the grooves, leaving a 1/16-inch space between the visible edges to allow for expansion in humid weather.
+- Slide the tongues in the grooves, leaving a 1/16-inch space between the visible edges.
+This space allows for expansion in humid weather.